Lombardy wine: Other wines and grapes

-The wine regions along Lake Garda are known for their Chiaretto style rosé wine made from a blend of Barbera, Gropello, Marzemino and Sangiovese.
+The wine regions along Lake Garda are known for their Chiaretto style rosé wine made from a blend of Barbera, Groppello, Marzemino and Sangiovese.
 This dry wine is deeper in color than most rosés and typically has good acidity with very low alcohol levels.
 The Rosso (red) style wines are made with the same blend of grapes but in a darker, more full-bodied style.
 Varietal styles of Gropello are rich and tannic wines.
 The Lugana white wines are made from the Trebbiano grape and are known for their fruitiness and medium body.
-White wines from the San Martino della Battaglia are made from the Tocai Friuliano grape, which is best known for its use in the nearby Vento region.
+White wines from the San Martino della Battaglia are made from the Tocai Friuliano grape, which is best known for its use in the nearby Veneto region.
 The Garda Mantovano white wines are based on Trebbiano and Garganega and its red wines are made from Merlot and Molinara.
 Other Lombardy region wines include the sweet Moscato Passito from Valcalepio and the light red wines from the Schiava and Barbera grapes in the Cellatica and Botticino region.